Releases

 1. Default Engine

-• surveilr shell --engine rusqlite: Rusqlite is the default engine for the shell command unless the --engine option is overridden.
+surveilr shell --engine rusqlite: Rusqlite is the default engine for theshellcommand unless the--engineoption is overridden.

 2. Multi-Script Execution

-• Supports executing multiple SQL scripts passed as arguments, whether from local or remote locations.
+surveilr shell first.sql second.sql https://site.com/third.sql:- Supports executing multiple SQL scripts passed as arguments, whether from local or remote locations.

-• Globs: You can now use globs such as **/*.sql and **/*.sql.ts to match and execute files in sorted depth-first order.
+- Globs: You can now use globs such as

-• Local Executable: If the file is local and executable, it will be run, and the STDOUT output will be used for SQL execution.
+.sql.ts) are treated as potentially runnable files:- Local Executable: If the file is local and executable, it will be run, and the STDOUT output will be used for SQL execution.

-• Remote Executable: For security reasons, remote executable files cannot be run and will produce an error message: remote files cannot be executed due to safety reasons.
+- Remote Executable: For security reasons, remote executable files cannot be run and will produce an error message:

 3. Command-Line SQL Execution

-• surveilr shell --cmd "select * from table": Now supports executing SQL commands passed directly through the command line, similar to sqlite3’s -cmd option.
+surveilr shell --cmd "select * from table": Now supports executing SQL commands passed directly through the command line, similar tosqlite3’s-cmdoption.

 4. STDIN Support

-• cat my.sql | surveilr shell and surveilr shell < my.sql: surveilr now supports executing SQL scripts via STDIN, allowing seamless integration with piping or file redirection.
+cat my.sql | surveilr shellandsurveilr shell < my.sql:surveilrnow supports executing SQL scripts via STDIN, allowing seamless integration with piping or file redirection.

 5. Observability and Logging

-• orchestration_session_log: Logs any exceptions or errors that occur during the execution for better debugging and traceability.
+--no-observabilityflag is used,surveilr shellwill log the execution into the orchestration tables:orchestration_nature: Logs the nature of the execution asshell-<engine>(e.g.,shell-rusqlite).orchestration_session: Logs a new session for each execution.orchestration_session_log: Logs any exceptions or errors that occur during the execution for better debugging and traceability.

 Assets